MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 A few organizations provide the **Not applicable** answer option to the single choice and Likert questions.
 An option to the **Not applicable** answer option is available in the survey designer for single choice and Likert questions.
 This option is added as the last option for the questions.
 If a respondent selects the **Not applicable** answer option, the score is not calculated for that question.

 You can select questions in a survey for which the score needs to be calculated.
-The **Custom score** satisfaction metric holds the value of survey score.
+The **Custom score** satisfaction metric holds the value of the survey score.
 After you've received responses to your survey, you can [view the satisfaction metrics report](satisfaction-metrics-report.md) to see the survey score showcasing the average score and trend over a period of time.

 ![Custom score report](media/custom-score-report.png "Custom score report")